longitachi/ZLPhotoBrowser/README.md

     Limit the maximum number of frames of GIF images to avoid crashes caused by loading too many frames of GIFs, and provide a series of blocks to support custom implementation of GIF image playback.
     Modify the UI effect of text input in the image editor.
     Support set the default camera position.
-● 4.3.9
-  Add:
-    Support for customizing the item spacing, row spacing, and column count of the thumbnail view controller.
-    Moves the camera configuration-related properties from ZLPhotoConfiguration to ZLCameraConfiguration.
-    Update the UI style of camera interface.
-    Support callback directly after taking picture.
-    Increase the maximum zoom ratio of stickers.
 ...
 ```